Tonis81/SignesPastor/index.md

 13.A.
-J. Signes-Pastor, Effect of partial substitution of zn, mn and cu by inorganic chelates, and their interaction with farm size (Agrocesa) **600000 aprox.
+J. Signes-Pastor, Effect of partial substitution of Zn, Mn and Cu by inorganic chelates, and their interaction with farm size (Agrocesa) **600000 aprox.
 (IDI-2012-25517-a)** (from 01/01/2011 to 31/12/2012) Role: Project Manager at Imasde Agroalimentaria S.L.